Hive Partitioning vs Bucketing – Advantages and Disadvantages

 2. What is Hive Partitioning and Bucketing?

 Apache Hive is an open source data warehouse system used for querying and analyzing large datasets.
 Data in Apache Hive can be categorized into Table, Partition, and Bucket.
 The table in Hive is logically made up of the data being stored.
-It is of two type such as internal table and external table.
+It is of two type such as an internal table and external table.
 Refer this guide to learn what is Internal table and External Tables and the difference between both.
 Let us now discuss the Partitioning and Bucketing in Hive in detail-

 - Partitioning – Apache Hive organizes tables into partitions for grouping same type of data together based on a column or partition key.
 Each table in the hive can have one or more partition keys to identify a particular partition.
 Using partition we can make it faster to do queries on slices of the data.